Counseling & Art Therapy Technical Standards

 6. Display appropriate flexibility and adaptability in the face of stress or uncertainty associated with clinical encounters and clinical environments.

-7. Compliance with standards, policies and practices set forth in the ATC Student Handbook.
+7. Compliance with standards, policies, and practices outlined in the ATC Student Handbook.

-Reasonable Accommodations: Eastern Virginia Medical School is committed to diversity and to attracting and educating students who will make the population of healthcare professionals’ representative of the national population.
+Reasonable Accommodations: Macon & Joan Brock Virginia Health Sciences at Old Dominion University are committed to diversity and to attracting and educating students who will make the population of healthcare professionals' representative of the national population.
 We provide confidential and specialized disability support and are committed to excellence in accessibility; we encourage students with disabilities to disclose and seek accommodations.
-Students who, after review of the technical standards determine that they require accommodation(s) to fully engage in the program, should contact the Student Disability Services Department (StudentDisability@EVMS.edu) to confidentially discuss their accommodations needs.
+Students who, after review of the technical standards determine that they require accommodation(s) to fully engage in the program, should contact the Student Disability Services Department (StudentDisability@odu.edu) to confidentially discuss their accommodations needs.
 Accommodations are never retroactive; therefore, timely requests are essential and encouraged.